Solaris Urbino 18: Second Generation (2002-2005)

-From the first half of 2002 Solaris produced the second-generation models, the vehicles were treated as a temporary solution before the target model of third generation buses.
-Since the spring of 2005 the company produced the third generation of the bus.
+From the first half of 2002 Solaris produced the second-generation busses, the vehicles were treated as a temporary solution before the target model of third generation busses.
+Since the spring of 2005, Solaris introduced the third generation of the bus.
 On the basis of structure of the Solaris Urbino 18 the trolleybus Solaris Trollino 18 is being built in Bolechowo.